KOTA-TV: Analog-to-digital conversion

-Mission TV submitted an application to the FCC in 2007 asking to defer further construction of the station's digital transmitter (which was not yet operating at full-power due to financial problems) until the end of the digital television transition, indicating that its owners were the subject of a bankruptcy proceeding at the time and to expand the funds necessary to complete construction of its full-power digital television facility "could be fatal."
+Mission TV submitted an application to the FCC in 2007 asking to defer further construction of the station's digital transmitter (which was not yet operating at full-power due to financial problems) until the end of the digital television transition, indicating that its owners were the subject of a bankruptcy proceeding at the time and to expand the funds necessary to complete construction of its full-power digital television facility "could be fatal".

 Rebroadcasters

 Satellite stations

 KOTA's programming is also shown on a network of three satellite stations.

 KHSD operates as a full-time repeater of KOTA.

-KNEP's primary channel is a semi-satellite of KOTA, airing separate commercials from studios in Scottsbluff.
+KNEP in Sidney, Nebraska, formerly was a semi-satellite of and simulcasted KOTA, airing separate commercials from studios in Scottsbluff.
 KNEP was formerly KDUH-TV, and aired its own full-length newscasts for years.
 However, due to cutbacks in later years, KDUH's newscasts were reduced to inserts in KOTA's weeknight newscasts with a few personalities locally based in Scottsbluff.
-On May 5, 2016, KNEP's full-length localized newscasts in Scottsbluff were reinstated, upon the launch of NBC Nebraska Scottsbluff which airs on KNEP's digital subchannel 4.2.
-The subchannel operates as a semi-satellite of North Platte's NBC affiliate, KNOP-TV.
+On May 5, 2016, KNEP's full-length localized newscasts in Scottsbluff were reinstated, upon the launch of NBC Nebraska Scottsbluff which aired on KNEP's digital subchannel 4.2.
+The subchannel operated as a semi-satellite of North Platte's NBC affiliate, KNOP-TV.
+In 2020, the KOTA simulcast on KNEP was removed and replaced with a simulcast of sister station KEVN; which in turn was also removed in 2022; moving NBC programming from channel 2.1 to channel 4.1.
+ABC and Fox are still available in Scottsbluff via a translator of Cheyenne, Wyoming Fox affiliate KLWY (ABC is provided via a simulcast of Cheyenne's low-power ABC affiliate KKTQ-LD on channel 27.2; which in turn is a semi-satellite of KTWO-TV in Casper).

 When KQME was being launched as KHSD-TV, KOTA-TV contracted with KDIX-TV in Dickinson, North Dakota (now KXMA-TV) to provide programming for that station, as KDIX was close enough to KHSD that its engineers would be able to pick up KHSD's signal.
 Consequently, KDIX was practically a satellite of KOTA from November 1966 until September 1970.

-KNEP is one of two ABC affiliates on Dish Network's Cheyenne–Scottsbluff local feed.
+KOTA-TV is one of two ABC affiliates on Dish Network's Cheyenne–Scottsbluff local feed.
 The other is KTWO-TV in Casper, which is carried on Fox affiliate KLWY's digital subchannel.